SVS PB-2000 Subwoofer Review

-Last year I bought and reviewed the SVS Sound PB-1000 subwoofer, a 10” woofer in a ported box that performs extremely well for a price of $500.
+Last year I bought and reviewed the SVS PB-1000 subwoofer, a 10” woofer in a ported box that performs extremely well for a price of $500.
 It has done an admirable job filling those lower octaves in my home theater for almost a year now.
 At the 2014 CES, SVS was there to introduce two new subwoofers with 12” drivers: The PB-2000 and the SB-2000.
-Since I own the PB-1000, I wanted to see how it would stack up to the PB-2000.
+Since I own the PB-1000, I wanted to see how it would stack up to the SVS PB-2000 Subwoofer.

 In my 2,000+ cubic foot home theater room, the two match-up well for music, with there being distinct but overall subtle differences.
 With movies, there is no contest as the PB-2000 blows away the PB-1000 on low-frequency effects.
 For my money, the PB-2000 delivers performance that is hard to beat and will satisfy all but the most demanding bass heads.